ksvedal/uu-chrome-extension/README.md

 - **Shadow-Root**: The tool currently cant find elements hidden under a shadow-root/Shadow DOM.
 Example: helsenorge.no; wont find the buttons in the header.
 - **The element properties table and Computed properties**: Currently the table that shows element attributes is hardcoded to only look for aria-labelledby, aria-label, title, Description, Role, Focusable.
 The last three has never worked and we dont think the tool actually looks for the right values here.
 A (potentially) better solution would be to get information from what the browser calculates but that is harder than it sounds like.
   - In the development branch we tried using computed properties, but connecting the accessibility tree to the DOM tree was a challenge.
 We got closer to a solution but it is dependent on chrome functionality that does not yet exist and the solution does not work.
-We will leave the branch to linger if there is a need for inspiration but it is not recommended to
+We will leave the branch to linger if there is a need for inspiration but it is not recommended to use this as a base for further development.

 ### Bugs and warnings
 - Three warnings upon building: